-What's not popularly known is that he invented the whole system of generators and dynamos to provide city-wide power for his light bulbs.
+What's not popularly known is that he invented a whole system of generators and dynamos to provide city-wide power for his light bulbs.

-Many know Edison's inventions were prolific (1,093 patents).
-Very few know that one of them, used a gazillion times (and into forever) is a deaf person's invention: the English greeting, "Hello".
+Very few know that the English greeting, "Hello" used a gazillion times (and into forever) is a deaf person's invention

 Before then, "hello's" general meaning was "oh!"
 (E.g., "Hello, I just ripped my pants!!").
 It was not a greeting of any sort.

 Edison used his fame to popularize "hello" as a telephone greeting, Prior to that phone greetings were variously, "Is anyone there?", "Are you ready to talk?", "Who are you?" , "Please speak now", and "Ahoy there!!".
 Early on, phones were used in business between only two points, say between a main store and its annex.
 The line was always open both ways.
 Getting someone's attention was urgent.
 At the start, there were no ringers, dialings, or hangups.

 Edison chose "hello" because it would sound forceful, like a bellow, if used by a male (almost all phone users were male back then).
 It was thus likely to catch the attention of nearby people at the receiving end.

 Eventually, it became the standard general greeting in the English language.

 When phone systems were created, the operators became known as "Hello Girls".
 (They were always female.
 A group of young males was once tried, but were terminated due to customer complaints about gruffness and lack of courtesy).

 Some of the above comes from Matthew Josephson's brilliant and sensitive biography, Edison (McGraw Hill, 1959).